casoon/dragonfly-docs/docs/effects/index.md

 ## Browser Support

-The Effects System supports all modern browsers.
+The Effects system supports all modern browsers.
 For older browsers, fallback styles are provided to ensure a consistent appearance.

 ## Examples